romantorv/serko-login-sample/README.md

 ```

 ### Store:
-Contains many model and complex logic, this will perform all actions that designed for the components / functions
+Contains many models and complex logic, this will perform all actions that designed for the components / functions
-A Sample Store
+- A Sample Store

 ```javascript
 import { types, flow } from 'mobx-state-tree';